Main content starts here, tab to start navigating

 Reservation Scalping

-The NYC Hospitality Alliance advocated for legislation that passed the state assembly and senate prohibiting the unauthorized sale of restaurant reservations without written permission by the restaurants.
+The NYC Hospitality Alliance advocated for legislation that passed the state assembly and senate and signed by the governor prohibiting the unauthorized sale of restaurant reservations without written permission by the restaurants.
 Restaurant reservation scalping has been going on for many years, however the problem has gotten worse in recent years - and it has received media attention recently - especially with the launch of websites that facilitate the unauthorized sale of reservations, which turned this practice into a lucrative hustle for some people.
-We await the Governor to sign this bill into law.

 The unauthorized online restaurant reservation market works like this: Third-party platforms directly secure or encourage scalpers to secure reservations at popular restaurants without the restaurants’ permission, and then they facilitate the sale of those reservations for a hefty fee on their websites and apps.
 These reservation scalpers often use bots to quickly secure the reservations online and take them off the market, so the average human customer can’t get access to that reservation without paying an unauthorized third party.
 The following are just some reasons why this is BAD for restaurants, workers, and consumers: